 Her third book, Being Maasai, Becoming Indigenous: Postcolonial Politics in a Neoliberal World, explores the dynamics of civil society, transnational advocacy and the state in Africa through an ethnohistorical study of the rise and fall of the engagement of pastoralist activists and organizations in Tanzania with the transnational indigenous rights movement.

-Her forthcoming book, Gender, Justice and the Problem of Culture: From Customary Law to Human Rights in Tanzania, examines the gendered consequences of the creation and implementation of shifting legal regimes (including customary law, colonial legal institutions, postcolonial civil law, and, more recently women’s human rights protocols) for not just relations between and among men and women, but for broader Maasai ideas and practices of justice, respect and morality in which women and the (primarily female-identified) Maasai divinity Eng’ai were significant.
+Her latest book, Gender, Justice and the Problem of Culture: From Customary Law to Human Rights in Tanzania, examines the gendered consequences of the creation and implementation of shifting legal regimes (including customary law, colonial legal institutions, postcolonial civil law, and, more recently women’s human rights protocols) for not just relations between and among men and women, but for broader Maasai ideas and practices of justice, respect and morality in which women and the (primarily female-identified) Maasai divinity Eng’ai were significant.
 The book draws on and contributes to theories of collective action, critical legal anthropology, studies of gender and agency, and ethnographic studies of women’s human rights.

 Finally, she has recently completed The Gender, Culture, and Power Reader for Oxford University Press.
 The Reader is designed for such 200 and 300-level undergraduate courses as the Anthropology of Gender, Feminist Anthropology, and Gender in Global Perspective.
 The book introduces students to contemporary debates and perspectives in the study of gender in anthropology through 45 short, engaging, cleary written articles that demonstrate the power of rich ethnography to pose, elaborate, complicate or challenge theoretical claims.